hydro-informatics/hydro-informatics.github.io/_sources/exercises/ex-gui.md

             webbrowser.open(self.out_folder + "/bed_load_mpm.xlsx")
 ```

-## Make the script stand-alone
+## Make the Script Stand-alone
-To create the window, make `gui.py` stand-alone executable by adding the following statement to the file bottom (recall the [stand-alone descriptions](../jupyter/pypckg.html#standalone):
+To create the window, make `gui.py` stand-alone executable by adding the following statement to the file bottom (recall the {ref}`stand-alone descriptions <standalone>`):

 ```python
 if __name__ == '__main__':